thomassuedbroecker/cloud-native-starter/workshop-one-service/3-java.md

 }
 ```

-Later we will change the return values for the response in the local source code.
+_Note:_ Later we will change the return values for the response in the local source code.

 ### 3.3 Supporting live and readiness probes in Kubernetes with HealthCheck